CuriousCorrelation/c-csv/README.md

 void free_csv(CSV* csv);
 ```

-For any typical `.csv` file the following code will work without any tweaks.
+For any typical `.csv` file the following code will work out of the box.

 ```c
 #include "c-csv.h"